top of page

 From January 1, 2026, crypto service providers are required to report information about your identity and your crypto transactions to the tax authorities of EU member states, including Belgium.
 This information includes your name, address, tax identification number (TIN), and details about your transactions, such as amounts and types of crypto assets.
 This data will then be automatically exchanged between the tax authorities of the EU member states.

-A prudent investment is a form of normal, prudent, and reasonable management of one's private assets, without the use of professional resources or excessive risks.
-In the context of crypto, this means, for example, investing with one's own funds, following a buy-and-hold strategy, investing only a limited portion of one's assets (preferably less than 25%), and preferably not in volatile assets such as so-called meme coins.
-Profits from such management are generally tax-free, although the legislature is providing for a 10% capital gains tax on crypto profits starting in 2026.
+A prudent investor approach refers to normal, cautious, and reasonable management of private wealth, without the use of professional means or excessive risk-taking.
+In the context of crypto, this may include investing with one’s own funds, following a buy-and-hold strategy, allocating only a limited portion of movable assets (preferably less than 25%) to crypto, and avoiding highly volatile assets such as so-called memecoins.

 You can read more about responsible investing here: Investing in crypto as a prudent investor: no taxes for the time being